 Make Sure You are Getting Enough Rest

-The most obvious reason for becoming sleepy during meditation is that you are actually tired.
-If you have not gotten enough sleep, or if you had a demanding day, then you probably just need rest.
+The most obvious reason for becoming sleepy during meditation is that you are tired.
+If you have not gotten enough sleep, or if you had a hard day, then you probably just need rest.
 Make sure your body’s need for sleep is met and then you will be in a better condition for meditation.

 Choose the Right Time for Meditation